Natural Remedies for Baby Congestion (Doctor-Approved)

 Recognizing Congestion in Your Baby

-Before applying any natural remedies for baby congestion, it’s important to identify the symptoms:
+Prior to using any natural remedies for baby congestion, it’s critical to recognize the signs and symptoms :

 • Difficulty feeding or latching